wladyjvr/WhatsAllApp/README.md

 ## FAQ
+* __I can't see online/offline status of users?__

+   Yeah, that's a bug that needs some fixing.

 * __Can you update the script so it becomes a mass surveillance tool?__

    No, it has its privacy concerns already as it is.
 Ask your local secret service for more info.